oernster/3D-Printer-Launcher/README.md

 ### 6.2 Voron / Klipper temperature overlay

-1. With the launcher and `venv` ready, press **Start** on **Voron Temps**.
+1. With the launcher and `venv` ready, press **Start** on your Voron/Klipper card.
-2. Verify in a browser that `http://127.0.0.1:5000/` shows the Voron dashboard.
+2. Verify in a browser that `http://127.0.0.1:<dashboard-port>/` shows the dashboard.
-3. In **OBS Studio** repeat the Browser Source steps above, but set the **URL** to `http://127.0.0.1:5000/` and name the source something like `VoronTridentTemps`.
+3. In **OBS Studio** repeat the Browser Source steps above, but set the **URL** to the appropriate local dashboard port and name the source something like `VoronTridentTemps`.

-You can run both dashboards at the same time and add two Browser sources in OBS, one per printer.
+You can run multiple dashboards at the same time and add one Browser source per printer in OBS.

 ## 7. Autostart